Richard Landis

-Richard Landis is an American studio musician, recording artist, singer/songwriter, and music producer.
-He has over 40 years of professional credits and chart success including a share of the 1994 CMA award for Album of the Year.
-At years end, Billboard ranked Landis 18th of the top 25 producers in country music.
-Landis has production tenure with several acclaimed labels including Capitol, Columbia, and RCA.
-In 2007 Landis opened his own studio in Nashville called Fool on the Hill and as of 2013 engineers and produces music there.
-His accomplishments include musical credits with acts like Van Stephenson, Eddie Rabbitt, Kenny Rogers, Lorrie Morgan, Doug Supernaw, Neil Diamond, Poco, and Vince Gill.
-He has production credits from Juice Newton to Red Rider and The Nitty Gritty Dirt Band.
+Richard Landis (February 18, 1946 – May 16, 2023) was an American record producer and musician.
+He had over 40 years of professional credits and chart success including a share of the 1994 CMA award for Album of the Year.
+At year's end, Billboard ranked Landis 18th of the top 25 producers in country music.

+Landis had production tenure with several acclaimed labels including Capitol, Columbia, and RCA.
+In 2007, Landis opened his own studio in Nashville called Fool on the Hill, and as of 2013, engineered and produced music there.
+His accomplishments include musical credits with acts including Van Stephenson, Eddie Rabbitt, Kenny Rogers, Lorrie Morgan, Doug Supernaw, Neil Diamond, Poco, and Vince Gill.
+He had production credits from Juice Newton to Red Rider and The Nitty Gritty Dirt Band.

 History

-Richard Landis attended The High School of Music & Art and is a member of the graduating class of 1962.
-He is an accomplished pianist and was called "one devil of a piano player" by Bob Glassenberg in a Billboard article.
+Richard Landis attended The High School of Music & Art and was a member of the graduating class of 1962.
+He was an accomplished pianist and was called "one devil of a piano player" by Bob Glassenberg in a Billboard article.

 In 1970, Richard Landis formed an acoustic blues band with Spencer Davis and Peter Jameson.
 They released It's Been So Long on Mediarts and the band toured with POCO in 1971.
 It's Been So Long was produced by Jay Sentor who spotted Landis' talent and announced his plans to produce a Landis album.
 He said in a Billboard article that he "planned to cut that heavy piano player in the Davis & Jameson group as a solo performer, backed by a nine-piece band."

 In 1972, Richard Landis released his solo album Natural Causes to a mixed reception and limited success.
 The album produced two singles, "A Man Who Sings" and "Natural Causes" which peaked on the adult contemporary charts at 35 and 40 respectively.
 1972 saw Landis' first commercial production credit as well.
 He produced Peter Allen's second album, Tenterfield Saddler, released on Metromedia.
 Landis also appeared on the album with musician credits.

 In 1978, Richard Landis was named West Coast director, talent acquisition for Capitol records based in Los Angeles.
 Landis previously held an identical position in New York City as East Coast director.

 In 1981, Richard Landis began producing music for Juice Newton.
 They released her multi-platinum album, Juice which charted two #1 singles and one #2.
 In an interview Juice Newton cited her lucky break as being the day she met Richard Landis: "I believe that hooking up with Richard Landis who produced those first big hits on the Juice LP (Queen of Hearts, Angel in the Morning) was my lucky break."
-That same year, he produced Red Ryder's classic rock hit "Lunatic Fringe."
+That same year, he produced Red Rider's classic rock hit "Lunatic Fringe."